 Our solution provides a "One-Time-Verification" on behalf of grid agents.
 A delegation tracing method was proposed in [6] by suggesting use of a ProxyCertInfo extension field.
 However this method can not reflet dynamic delegation changes.
 With the introduction of CRA, bottle-neck and single-point failure problems need to be considered.
-Fault-tolerant techniques similar to those applied to CA can be used in a real implementation.
-Since in the current system agents might access CA for a Certificate Revocation List (CRL), the only additional overhead is the handshake with CRA in the register phrase, which doesn't take the time of computing in asynchronous manner.
-In our solution, certificate chain exchange can be avoided by exchanging a much smaller PCTL or by getting the PCTL itself.
+Fortunately, fault-tolerant techniques similar to those applied to CA can be used in a real implementation.
+Since in the current system grid agents might access CA for a Certificate Revocation List (CRL) during the pkiProxy OBJECT-CLASS ::={ SUBCLASS OF {top} KIND auxiliary MAY CONTAIN {proxyIndex proxyIdentifier_1 proxyIdentifier_2 proxyStatus proxyValidy proxyIssuer proxyParent proxyChildren} ID joint-iso-ccitt(2)ds(5)attributeType(4)pkiProxy()} N ProxyIndex ATTRIBUTE ::={} proxyIdentifier_1 ATTRIBUTE ::={} proxyIdentifier_2 ATTRIBUTE ::={} proxyStatus ATTRIBUTE ::={} proxyValidy ATTRIBTUE ::={} mutual authentication, the only additional overhead of the PCTL-based solution is the handshake between the issuer and CRA in the register phrase.
+However, this handshake doesn't take the time of grid computing in asynchronous manner.
+In our solution, certificate chain exchange in the mutual authentication can be avoided by exchanging a much smaller PCTL or by getting the PCTL itself.
 Certificate chain verification can also be avoided by simple hash manipulation.
 Assume L be the delegation depth and W the delegation width, the rough time cost of mutual authentication for the current system is O(LW).
 So the advantages of our solution loom large when delegation is deep and frequent.

-Fig. 5.
-CRA implementation based on PKI Fig. 6.
+Fig. 6.
 LDAP schema to support PC